Democrats Slam NRA's Response To School Shooting

 The nation's largest gun owners group had said little in the immediate aftermath of the shootings at Sandy Hook Elementary School in Newtown, Conn.
 But the National Rifle Association's executive vice president, Wayne LaPierre, broke that silence Friday with a call to place armed guards at all of the nation's schools.

 The idea was met with immediate criticism from Democrats in Congress.

-BRIAN NAYLOR, BYLINE: NRA Executive Vice President Wayne LaPierre broke the gun group's silence at what was billed as a news conference at a Washington, D.C. hotel, although reporters were denied the opportunity to ask questions.
-After expressing the group's horror, outrage and grief at the shootings, LaPierre said the only way to stop - in his words - a monster from killing our kids was with what he called a plan of absolute protection.
+At a Washington event billed as a news conference — although reporters were denied the opportunity to ask questions — LaPierre expressed the group's horror, outrage and grief at the shootings.
+Then he said the only way to stop "a monster from killing our kids" was with what he called a plan of absolute protection.

-NAYLOR: The NRA chief's statement was interrupted twice by protesters; one who said the NRA had blood on its hands.
+The NRA chief's statement was interrupted twice by protesters — including one who said the NRA had blood on its hands.

-NAYLOR: This week, some lawmakers, whom the NRA had previously given A grades, have expressed an interest in broaching gun issues for the first time.
-How far they'll get is unclear, but their willingness suggests the NRA's aura of invincibility may be showing some cracks.
-Brian Naylor, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+This week, some lawmakers whom the NRA had previously given "A" grades have expressed an interest in broaching gun issues for the first time.
+How far they will get is unclear, but their willingness suggests the NRA's aura of invincibility may be showing some cracks.